 Pre-Auction Authorization Process

 All prospective participants who wish to participate in the capacity auction are required to authorize as capacity auction participants (Ch.
 2, S. 2.1.1.1.11 and 2.1.1.1.12 of the market rules) through the IESO’s market registration process.
+The capacity auction participant shall authorize as a capacity market participant during the forward period if a capacity obligation is awarded, per Section 5.1.
 Market authorization processes are further detailed in “Market Manual 1.5: Market Registration Procedures”.

 In addition to authorization as a capacity auction participant, market participants may be authorized as one of the following classes described in Market Manual 1.5, as applicable: